jpverkamp/blog/content/reviews/books/Robert Jackson Bennett/The Divine Cities/2 - City of Blades.md

 It gets gruesome at time (with a goddess of war and death, you have vivisection[^vivisection] and blood all over the place), but not hugely worse than City of Stairs.

 Overall, it's a wonderful book once you get into it.
 It's not the same thing as a City of Stairs, but it just works.
-I look forward to seeing how {{< goodreads book="City of Miracles" >}} goes.
+I look forward to seeing how [[City of Miracles]]() goes.

 [^vivisection]: A wonderful word.